Two Guys from Garfield

 Acceptable to whom?

 My uncle has no answer to such questions.
 He's never been unemployed, inheriting his father's business back in the sixties and riding its fortunes unimpaired.
-Some people would kill for a quarter more an hour, while effeciency consultants pull in fat salaries to recommend lay offs and firings.
+Some people would kill for a quarter more an hour, while efficiency consultants pull in fat salaries to recommend lay offs and firings.

 My own manager says it's a free country.
 If you don't like one employer, you vote with your feet and move on.
 But how long can you do that before it starts looking bad on your application?
-How long before you come to realize each place is the same, a tiny bit of tyrany housed in a democratic container.
+How long before you come to realize each place is the same, a tiny bit of tyranny housed in a democratic container.
 Each boss a new Mussolini making the trains run on time.

 Real freedom is for those who can afford it, the ones who have enough already and use it to make themselves more, riding the back of those who work hard, whispering lies about hard work getting people ahead in this world.